 Yoga Foundations: Camel

+Camel pose is a versatile pose, that when in its full expression, can be an intense challenge.
 If you sit at a computer or drive for hours, then you could benefit from doing camel yoga pose.
-This backbend pose has endless benefits, stretching the whole front of the body, improving spinal flexibility for better posture and relieving neck and back pain.
+This backbend pose has endless benefits, stretching the whole front of the body, improving spinal flexibility for better posture, and relieving neck and back pain.

 How to Do Camel Pose